 Eventually, the great-grandfather of VO2max wasn’t simply a physiologist, but an ambitious athlete.
 If only for research purposes.

-Yet, for almost a century entire generations of scientists viewed VO2max as a genetically predetermined performance ceiling.
+Yet, for almost a century, entire generations of scientists viewed VO2max as a genetically predetermined performance ceiling.
 No matter how hard you ride your bike there was nothing you could do about it.
-There were just the chosen ones.
+There were just the chosen ones like Anakin Skywalker.

-However, evidence about endurance training is refined a lot.
+However, evidence about endurance training progressed a lot.
 A more modern and sophisticated take on VO2max shows it to be quite sensitive to training.
 In some circles, even a cult-like obsession evolved around VO2max.
 And with that, dangers come about that can cost you a whole season.

 With the right training sessions, however, VO2max is very trainable.
-First, we should understand what it is.
+But first, we should understand what it is.

 What is VO2max